AbiJays/Introduction-to-Lists/lists.md

 ```

+We save it and run the code again and...

 # To find out the length of a list
 We use the len() function, to do so we write len() with task_list as its parameter and then in order to return this so we can see the length we'll save it to a variable and then print it out.